KR-Labs/krl-data-connectors/README.md

 ### Caching and Base Connector

-All connectors inherit from `BaseConnector`, which provides standardized caching, configuration, and logging.
+All connectors inherit from `BaseConnector`, which standardizes caching, configuration, and logging to ensure consistent operational behavior.

 ```python
 from krl_data_connectors import FREDConnector